ganelson/inweb/guide/Chapter 4/InwebClassic Notation.md

 	}
 	=

-is equivalent to an indented Markdown code extract, like so:
+(note the second `=`, used as an end-marker) is equivalent to an indented Markdown code extract, like so:

 	Consider the following code sample: